3 Ways I Use Asana to Plan My Content

 There’s a whole heck of a lot to learn in Asana but those are the basics.
 If you want to dive in and learn more, check out Asana’s Guide.

-OK, this sounds a bit nebulous, but it is by far the simplest tricks of my favorite things about Asana.
+OK, this may sound a bit nebulous but stay with me, it is by far the simplest of the tricks of my favorite things about Asana.

 If you’re building a business online there’s information you need over and over again when creating content.